 No of relevant records available

-This is slightly different to sensitivity which is a measure of the number of relevant records retrieved over the total number of relevant records4.
-However, these terms are often used interchangeably in the literature14.
+This is slightly different to sensitivity which is a measure of the number of relevant records retrieved over the total number of relevant records.
+However, these terms are often used interchangeably in the literature (Sampson et al 2006).

 Sensitivity %ðÞ¼